LoopPerfect/buckaroo/README.md

  * Live at head!
 Move fast by depending directly on Git branches, but in a controlled way
  * Blazing fast resolution using clever heuristics
  * Version equivalency checks to reduce dependency conflicts
- * TOML configuration files for convenient editting by computers and humans
+ * TOML configuration files for convenient editing by computers and humans

 ## Installation